richardmachado/node-db-challenge/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge `firstName-lastName` Branch into master on **your fork, don't make Pull Requests against Lambda's repository**.
+- [ ] Submit a Pull-Request to merge `firstName-lastN ame` Branch into master on **your fork, don't make Pull Requests against Lambda's repository**.
 - [ ] Please don't merge your own pull request.
 - [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
 - [ ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.